-ICRAR astronomer Associate Professor Randall Wayth is one of the creators of the radar system. could do with a portable system."
+ICRAR astronomer Associate Professor Randall Wayth is one of the creators of the radar system.

 He says it takes techniques used by scientists to observe the distant Universe and uses them to detect satellites, aircraft and other objects in space.